|

 Cherokee words here.
 Be sure to overblow the "high note" that

-appears several times, as a weak breath creates a lower pitch than desired.
+appears several times, as a weak breath can create a lower pitch than

 - Kum-By-Ya. (*)